 Group

-2015 2014
+2016

 \$'000 \$'000

 Payable:

-Within 1 year 348 47
+Within 1 year 317 348

-After 1 year but within 5 years 293
+After 1 year but within 5 years 25 293

-641 47
+342 641

 The Group has non-cancellable operating leases for its Singapore office, USA and PBMY manufacturing facilities.
-These leases are with renewal options and do not include contingent rentals.
+The lease of Singapore office does not contain renewal option while the rest are with renewal options.
+All the leases do not include contingent rentals.

-27 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+28 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES